MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgGroupTeamPrimaryChannelTab.md

 # Update-MgGroupTeamPrimaryChannelTab

 ## SYNOPSIS
-Update the properties of the specified tab.This can be used to configure the content of the tab.
+Update the properties of the specified tab.\nThis can be used to configure the content of the tab.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaGroupTeamPrimaryChannelTab](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamPrimaryChannelTab?view=graph-powershell-beta)
+This API is available in the following national cloud deployments.

 ## SYNTAX